Technical Architecture¶

 Cloudflare Workers¶

-cd workers
+cd packages/web/workers

 npx wrangler deploy

-npx wrangler d1 execute phonolex --file scripts/d1-seed.sql
+npx wrangler d1 execute phonolex --remote --file "$f"

 Development¶

-cd workers
+cd packages/web/workers

 npx wrangler dev

-npm install && npm run dev
+cd ../frontend && npm install && npm run dev

-Technical Limitations¶
+Technical limitations¶

-Dialect Coverage¶
+Dialect coverage¶

-Property Coverage¶
+Property coverage¶

 Syllabification¶